elayton13/paper/paper.md

 a large uncertaintity in modelling BBOA is the extent to which measurements in literature can be applied at a regional scale

+# simulattions
+we simulate the evolutuion of particle sizes as they are transported away from the source region